-Throughout the year, Paris vibrates to the rhythm ofcultural events that invite us to rediscover its heritage in a whole new way.
-On Saturday, May 17, 2025, it's the turn of Nuit des Musées to make its comeback.
-The concept?
-Cultural sites open their doors to us, often free of charge, for nocturnal visits, usually accompanied by a program of events, workshops, concerts, performances and other surprises.
-A great way for history, art and heritage lovers to explore the treasures of the Paris region.
+All year long, Paris pulses to the beat of cultural events that invite us to rediscover its heritage in a fresh light.
+On Saturday, May 23, 2026, it’s the turn of the Nuit des Musées to make its grand return.
+The concept is simple: cultural venues open their doors — often for free — offering nocturnal tours usually complemented by a program of activities, workshops, concerts, performances, and other surprises.
+A smart plan for history, art, and heritage lovers, inviting us to explore the region’s treasures across Île-de-France.

 It's also an opportunity to discover the capital's secrets through little-known, confidential museums nestled in the four corners of Paris.
 Among them is the Bibliothèque Polonaise, located in the heart of the City of Light on the Île Saint-Louis, in a 17th-century building.
 Founded in 1838 by Polish refugees, it is home to the Polish Historical and Literary Society, as well as three confidential museums, each dedicated to an artistic and historical figure from Poland.